DataDog/integrations-core/avast/README.md

 ### Logs

-The Avast integration collects and forward security logs to Datadog.
+The Avast integration collects and forwards security logs to Datadog.

 ### Metrics